The RN to BSN program is a learning-intensive, time-consuming enterprise.

 BSN Curriculum Pattern

-The BSN curriculum must be completed within five years of the date of your acceptance as a BSN student.
+The BSN curriculum must be completed within three years of the date of your acceptance as a RN-BSN student.
 A departmental honors program is offered.

 Nursing Courses Required (25 credit hours)